Stanford Law School Postgraduate Public Interest Fellowships

 - Katie Traverso, JD ’12, who worked with the ACLU of Southern California to provide legal advocacy on behalf of the immigrant and Latino communities in Kern County, California, who are denied access to essential social services and subjected to civil rights abuses due to local authorities’ collaboration with immigration enforcement (2014-2015);

-- Meredith Johnson, JD ’12, who worked at the Impact Fund in Berkeley, California, advocating on behalf of immigrant women farmworkers in California’s Central Valley who are sexually harassed at work or who suffer retaliation for reporting harassment (2013-2014);
+- Meredith Johnson, JD ’12, who worked at the Impact Fund in Berkeley, California, advocating on behalf of immigrant women farmworkers in California’s Central Valley who are sexually harassed at work or who suffer retaliation for reporting harassment, and is now an associate at Altshuler Berzon in San Francisco (2013-2014);

-- Shira Levine, JD ’12 who was at Legal Aid Society – Employment Law Center in San Francisco, California, representing low-wage, subcontracted immigrant workers who face routine wage theft from their employers (2013-2014);
+- Shira Levine, JD ’12 who was at Legal Aid Society – Employment Law Center in San Francisco, California, representing low-wage, subcontracted immigrant workers who face routine wage theft from their employers, is now a staff attorney at Centro Legal de la Raza in Oakland (2013-2014);

-- Christy Holstege, JD ’12, who independently established a legal clinic within Shelter from the Storm, a domestic violence shelter-based agency in California’s rural Coachella Valley (2012-2013);
+- Christy Holstege, JD ’12, who independently established a legal clinic within Shelter from the Storm, a domestic violence shelter-based agency in California’s rural Coachella Valley, continues to work in Coachella Valley and serves low-income and underserved communities, including people with disabilities, LGBT clients, homeless clients, injured workers, personal injury victims, and victims of discrimination and violence (2012-2013);

 - Stephanie Klitsch, JD ’12, who continues to work at the Council for Children’s Rights in Charlotte, North Carolina after spending her fellowship year focused on improving educational opportunities for foster youth with emotional and behavioral disabilities through client representation and community education (2012-2013);

-- Michael Caesar, JD ’11, who spent his fellowship year with the Impact Fund in Berkeley, California, working to protect those who have been refused employment or wrongfully terminated because of their citizenship status or national origin (2011-2012);
+- Michael Caesar, JD ’11, who spent his fellowship year with the Impact Fund in Berkeley, California, working to protect those who have been refused employment or wrongfully terminated because of their citizenship status or national origin and is now with the Contra Costa Public Defenders’ office (2011-2012);

-- Maureen Keffer, JD ’11, who spent her fellowship year with California Rural Legal Assistance in its Salinas office representing indigenous Mexicans and other farmworkers who are victims of human trafficking and labor issues (2011-2012);
+- Maureen Keffer, JD ’11, who spent her fellowship year with California Rural Legal Assistance in its Salinas office representing indigenous Mexicans and other farmworkers who are victims of human trafficking and labor issues and is now directing the program (2011-2012);

 - Michael Kaufman, JD ’07, who is now a staff attorney with the ACLU of Southern California after spending his fellowship year with them to improve inhumane and unlawful conditions at Southern California immigration detention facilities (2010-2011);

-- Jessica Oats, JD ’09, who is also now a staff attorney with the same organization that hosted her fellowship, Southern Center for Human Rights in Atlanta, Georgia (and she is featured in our Spring 2010 newsletter) (2009-2010); and
+- Jessica Oats, JD ’09, who remained a staff attorney with the same organization that hosted her fellowship, Southern Center for Human Rights in Atlanta, Georgia for an additional six years before joining the Office of the State Public Defender in California (and she is featured in our Spring 2010 newsletter) (2009-2010); and

 - Thomas Nosewicz, JD ’08, who is now a staff attorney with the Office of the Appellate Defender in New York, after having spent his fellowship year with the Special Litigation Department of the Orleans Public Defender in New Orleans, LA (and is featured in our Summer 2010 newsletter) (2008-2009).